brettz9/atyourcommand/README.md

 	right-click (and demo)?
 	1. Ensure textarea and input content is retrievable (including selection ranges within)!!
+	1. Option to supply selector (or prompt for selector at run-time) to grab contents as text or HTML (allowing for CSS-Selector-enhanced HTTPQuery syntax like `div.myClass:text()` or `a[href]:attr()` to get back other than an HTML string?); note: this ability to specify selectors for output is distinct from specifying contexts via selector

 # Higher priority to-dos (longer)